djjudas21/photodb-perl/README.md

-PhotoDB is an attempt to create a database for film photography that can be used to track cameras, lenses, films and negatives to fully catalogue a collection of cameras, lenses, accessories as well as negatives and prints.
+PhotoDB is an attempt to create a database for film photography that can be used to track cameras, lenses, films and negatives to fully catalogue a collection of cameras, lenses, accessories as well as negatives and prints that are made with them.

 At the moment, the PhotoDB project is unfinished and the code continues to change unpredictably.
+Look for a tagged release in the future!

 #### The schema